Vitorbnc/casinha/README.md

 ### Projects made at Casinha, my home workshop

 The folder **Primeiros** contains projects that are newer or more complete. **Segundos** contains other projects.
-Some have already been published, they're listed below.
+Some have already been published, and they're listed below.

 Some unpublished projects are not finished, but I've kept them as a record, perhaps to revisit later with better knowledge and resources.
 The plan is to reorganize all the relevant bits in a website someday.